-Iranian fuel tanker has left Iran for Lebanon: monitor
+Iranian fuel tanker departs for Lebanon amid energy crisis: monitor

 The vessel contains "fuel for the power grid", according to TankerTrackers.com, an oil monitor.